cfaulkner985/hollywood-reviews/Testing.md

 The reviews load up correctly and the new review and others display in a collapsible as expected.
 The Edit button brings me to the edit reviews page as expected and the delete button removes the review which is also as expected.

 ## Edit Reviews Page
 * There is a form for the user to fill out to edit a review.
 All of the input boxes are text boxes apart from the country and date of review.
 The user will have to choose their country from a list using a dropdown box with all countries listed.
 The date of review will bring up a date picker box where the user can select the exact date that they left the review.
 The user will see the information they have previously left to edit.
+If the user deletes the movie they reviewed and tries to edit they wont be able to and will see an error message
 * The page also has an edit review button where the user will press to submit the review that have left which will update in the reviews page.
 <p align="center">
 <img src="https://github.com/cfaulkner985/hollywood-reviews/blob/master/testing/edit-reviews.png">